Hebilicious/authjs-nuxt/README.md

 ### Why not?

-1. Why not use use [Sidebase Nuxt-Auth](https://github.com/sidebase/sidebase)?
+1. **Why not use use [Sidebase Nuxt-Auth](https://github.com/sidebase/sidebase)?**
    Because it's not edge compatible.
 This module is.
-2. Why not use Auth.js directly?
+2. **Why not use Auth.js directly?**
    You can.
-However, Auth.js is being rewritten from Next-Auth, and wiring everything with Nuxt for the edge isn't straightforward.
+However, Auth.js is currently being rewritten from Next-Auth, and wiring everything with Nuxt for the edge isn't straightforward.
+This gives you a good starting point and a reference implementation.
-3. Why should I use this package?
-I'd rather build my own auth!
+3. **Why should I use this package?
+I'd rather build my own auth!**
-   Auth.Js allows you to build your own auth, and so does this package.
-If you want to DIY without starting from scratch, give [Lucia](https://github.com/pilcrowOnPaper/lucia) a shot.
+   Auth.js gives you a good starting point to do that, and so does this package.
+If you want to DIY even more, give [Lucia](https://github.com/pilcrowOnPaper/lucia) a shot.

-### Why
+### Why ?

 - It's based on [Auth.js](https://github.com/nextauthjs/next-auth)
 - It works everywhere (tested on the edge)
 - It's lightweight
 - It's Nuxt

-## Caution

-This module is intended for those who know their way around authentication processes and are comfortable navigating potential breaking changes.
-Some things might break, but that just what things do.
-But that's the nature of innovation!

 ## 📦 Installation